svrooij/node-sonos-ts/README.md

 [![Support me on Github][badge_sponsor]][link_sponsor]

 A node library to control a sonos device, written in Typescript.
-See[here](#improvements-over-node-sonos) why I've build it while there already is a sonos library.
+See [here](#improvements-over-node-sonos) why I've build it while there already is a sonos library.

 ## Usage